-In almost every case, you can achieve the same result with a plugin or by editing a less important file.
+You can achieve the same result with a plugin or by editing a less important file in almost every case.
 Thus, you should ask yourself, do I really need to edit the htaccess file?

 To be perfectly honest, if you are not experienced in coding, you should not do it.
 The biggest appeal of the WordPress platform is that you can create an amazing website without writing a single line of code.

 Why do you want to edit the htaccess file?
 Did you consider using a different method instead of editing htaccess?